A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Representational Evaluation

-Of particular interest is the recovery metric \textit{Rec.}, which is the proportion of actions that are sub-optimal in the true environment but optimal given the agent's decoded cognitive map.
-This metric captures behavioural inaccuracies which can be attributed to a faulty internal world representation or a lack of goal-directedness.
-In conjunction with the Manhattan distances, our results indicate that a substantial fraction of failures can be attributed to inaccurate, or fuzzy world representations rather than a lack of goal-directedness, particularly in low density and small-to-medium grids.
+\textit{Acc.\ Dec.}, the accuracy relative to the optimal policy in the decoded cognitive map, decreases with grid density but is high across grid sizes (average: 82.5\%).
+This indicates that the agent's actions are broadly consistent with its internal world representation.
+Of particular interest is the recovery metric \textit{Rec.}, which is the proportion of actions that are suboptimal in the true environment but optimal given the agent's decoded cognitive map (see App.~\ref{sec:app-inverse-recovery-rate} for the inverse recovery rate). \textit{Rec.}~ranges between 37.4\% and 88.4\% (average: 57.9\%), indicating that a substantial fraction of failures can be attributed to inaccurate or fuzzy world representations rather than a lack of goal-directedness, particularly in low-density and medium-to-large grids.

+While the agreement between the policy defined on the decoded vs.\ ground truth grid is high across conditions (\textit{Agreem.}\ averages 83.9\% and is always above 77\% except for the highest density grids), we remark that \textit{Acc.\ Dec.}\ is consistently lower than \textit{Acc.\ GT}.
+This may be due to the fact that we derive a single location for the agent and goal by selecting the grid cell with the highest predicted probability.
+This approach does not capture the uncertainty evident in the decoded maps, which exhibit blurred agent and goal spatial representations, as discussed in \Cref{subsec:cognitive_maps} and shown in \Cref{fig:cognitive_maps_overview}.
+As a result, actions may be optimal with respect to nearby cells rather than the single $\mathrm{argmax}$ location.